ida/templati/README.md

     template.addTag(snippet)

-A class Doc is an extension of Tag and is initialized with a template-path and optionally CSS- and JS-paths:
+The class Doc is an extension of Tag and is initialized with a doc-name or -filepath and optionally CSS- and JS-paths:

     const Doc = require('templati').Doc